A note on the composition product of symmetric sequences

 \section{Abstract}

 We consider the composition product of symmetric sequences in the case where the underlying symmetric monoidal structure does not commute with coproducts.
-Even though this composition product is not a monoidal structure on symmetric sequences, it has enough properties to be able to define monoids (which are then operads on the underlying category) and make a bar construction.
-The main benefit of this work is in the dual setting, where it allows us to define a cosimplicial cobar construction for cooperads.
+Even though this composition product is not a monoidal structure on symmetric sequences, it has enough structure, namely that of a `normal oplax' monoidal product, to be able to define monoids (which are then operads on the underlying category) and make a bar construction.
+The main benefit of this work is in the dual setting, where it allows us to define a cobar construction for cooperads.